| Year | Course |

 Teaching

-I teach in the Undergraduate Program in Applied Statistics and Data Science at the Institute of Statistical Research and Training (ISRT), University of Dhaka.
-My current teaching portfolio includes courses on Lifetime Data Analysis, and R Programming, and Python for Data Science.
+I teach undergraduate courses in the Applied Statistics and Data Science and Psychology programs at the University of Dhaka.
+In Applied Statistics and Data Science, my portfolio includes Lifetime Data Analysis, R for Data Science, and Python for Data Science.
+In the Psychology program, I teach Data Management and Analysis, focusing on data analysis and interpretation using SPSS.

 R for Data Science (AST230)